sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

-# Arcshell AR-5 Radio Documentation
+# Arcshell AR-5 / BaoFeng BF-888s Radio Documentation

 ![Arcshell AR-5 Radio Pair](images/arcshell-ar-5-pair.jpg)

 This repository serves as a comprehensive resource for beginners and enthusiasts who have purchased Arcshell AR-5 radios.
 Whether you're seeking detailed information or guidance on usage, this repository aims to simplify the learning process by gathering valuable insights, tips, and resources in one place.

+Arcshell AR-5 radios are said to be a rebrand of BAOFENG BF-888S radios, so I added it to the title for better search visibility.

 Feel free to contribute any valuable information you have to make this repository more helpful for others.